Police Story 2

 Police Story 2 (警察故事續集 (Ging2 caat3 gu3 si6 zuk6 zaap6) lit.
-Police Story Sequel), also known as Police Story Part 2, is a 1988 Hong Kong action film starring and directed by Jackie Chan, who also wrote the screenplay with Edward Tang.
+Police Story Sequel), also known as Police Story Part 2, is a 1988 Hong Kong action comedy film starring and directed by Jackie Chan, who also wrote the screenplay with Edward Tang.
 It is a sequel to the hit 1985 film Police Story, continuing the storyline of Chan's character "Kevin" Chan Ka-kui, and is the second installment of Police Story series.
 It also marks the last appearance in the series for Lam Kwok-Hung as Chief Inspector Raymond Li, Chor Yuen as Chu Tao, and Charlie Cho as John Ko.

 Plot

-Sergeant Chan Ka-kui has been demoted to Constable of highway patrol as the result of his handling of his previous case, which involved the violent arrest of crime lord Chu Tao and heavy property damage.
+After the events of the first film, Sergeant Chan Ka-kui has been demoted to constable of highway patrol as the result of his handling of his previous case, which involved the violent arrest of crime lord Chu Tao and heavy property damage.
 The new duty pleases his girlfriend, May, who is glad that her boyfriend is no longer taking difficult cases and has more time to see her.

 However, the happy mood changes when Ka-Kui is greeted by Chu Tao and his bespectacled right-hand man John Ko.
 It seems Chu Tao is terminally ill with only three months left to live, so he has been released from prison, and while he is still alive he vows to make life difficult for Ka-Kui.

 John Ko and some henchmen show up at Ka-Kui's apartment and intimidate him, baiting the policeman to attack.
 Later, May and her aunt are beaten by John Ko and his men.
 Ka-Kui can no longer hold back, and he lashes out against John Ko and his men at a restaurant.

 Ashamed of his behavior, Ka-Kui resigns from the Royal Hong Kong Police Force.
 He plans to take a trip to Bali with May, but while he is at a travel agency in a shopping mall, some police officers see him and report that the mall is under a bomb threat.

 Unable to resist the urge to get involved in police work, Ka-Kui tells the officers to sound the fire alarm and have the mall cleared, and agrees to take responsibility for the decision.
 A bomb does indeed explode, and the entire mall is leveled by the blast.